Jbarfield101/Blossom_Music-gen/README.md

 Simple demos for algorithmic music pattern generation.

 A desktop interface built with [Tauri](https://tauri.app/) provides the front‑end.
+UI preferences such as the dark/light theme persist via Tauri's Store plugin, falling back to `localStorage` when the plugin isn't available.
 Templates and scripts live under the top‑level `ui/` directory.
 Command‑line usage via `start.py` remains available for automation.

 ## Quick Start